Travel guide

 How to activate your eSIM before leaving home

 Activation is simple and done at home with WiFi before traveling.
-You buy the plan, receive a QR code (or a direct installation link), scan it from your phone's settings, and voilà: the eSIM is installed.
+You buy the plan, receive a QR code (or a direct installation link), scan it from your phone's settings, and that's it: the eSIM is installed.
 Many plans activate automatically when they detect the Romanian network, so you don't spend data until you land.

 Frequently asked questions